qnabangla/online-video-player/README.md

 # Features

 ✔️ Play MP4 and MKV videos online.

-✔️ No downloads required.
+✔️ No downloads are required.

 ✔️ Works on all modern browsers.

 ✔️ Free and easy to use.

 # How to Use?